pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 23-Feb-2022**
-## Education module in ErpNext version 12 and 13
+## Education module in ErpGuru version 12 and 13
 - Studied about the education module of both the version.
 - Various fields and diffrences of user interface in both the versions.